 No wonder why I was so excited to see them, to pet them and obviously to ride them!

 It was great and I really can recommend that experience to anyone who likes horses!
-Even though my horse knew oh-to-well what to do and I found it hard sometimes to manage it.
-After all, Icelandic horses have quite a wild spirit, even if treated in a farm.
+Even though my horse knew oh-to-well what to do and I found it hard sometimes to manage it, Icelandic horses after all, have quite a wild spirit, even if raised in a farm.

 P.S. if you are afraid to ride horses, no worries, it is not a big deal.
-But at least stop from time to time when they pasture to look at them, and maybe you’ll find the courage to pet them!
+But at least stop from time to time when they are out in a pasture to look at them, and maybe you’ll find the courage to pet them!

 P.S.S.
-If you cannot choose which Iceland horse riding to choose, I recommend this one or this one.
-They are both close to Reykjavik and you can be sure about the conditions the horses are kept and the staff qualification.
+If you cannot choose which Iceland horseback riding company to choose, I recommend this one or this one.
+They are both close to Reykjavik and you can be sure about the conditions the horses are kept in and the staff’s qualification.

-COST: It really depends from the company and the tour you are taking (private or in a group), but it should not be more than 40 EUR per hour for group horse riding.
+COST: It really depends from the company and the tour you are taking (private or in a group), but it should not be more than 40 euros per hour for group horseback riding.

 2. Whale watching

 Other cool things to do – whale watching!
-The best place to do it in Husavik.
+The best place to do it is in Husavik.
 I wrote quite an elaborated piece about my experience here!
-But, if you are not reaching Husavik, you can try your luck in Reykjavik.
-They too know how to spots whales, this is a good environmentally certified whale watching company.
+But, if you are not traveling to Husavik, you can try your luck in Reykjavik.
+They too know how to spot whales; here is a good environmentally certified whale watching company.

 Or, if you want to combine the whale watching and horse riding together in one organized tour – this one is for you!